maruakshay/maruakshay/readme.md

 ---

-## Philosophy
+## 🧠 Philosophy

-> **AI is only useful if you can trust it.**
+> **"AI is only useful if you can trust it."**

-The bottleneck in most AI products isn't the model — it's trust.
-I build the reliability layer: evals, grounding, guardrails, and careful product design that earns user trust over time.
+The gap between a demo and a product is **Trust**.
+I build the reliability layer—the evals, the guardrails, and the grounding—that turns a probabilistic model into a dependable tool.

 ---